gaborio1/NZ-photo-v3/README.md

 navbar:
     re-design layout for orientation: landscape
-    ✅  ADD .preload TO .header and .backdrop to prevent animation on load animate navbar collapse when clicking on current page link look into navbar-logic.js:256 (ADD LISTENER TO ALL PAGE-LINKS AND COLLAPSE NAVBAR WHEN CLICKED) is this necessary ??? include search-bar ???
+    ✅  ADD .preload TO .header and .backdrop to prevent animation on load !!! animate navbar collapse when clicking on current page link (only working on homepage) CAUSES RELOAD ON OTHER PAGES !!! look into navbar-logic.js:256 (ADD LISTENER TO ALL PAGE-LINKS AND COLLAPSE NAVBAR WHEN CLICKED) is this necessary ??? include search-bar ???
     ✅  highlight and make dropdown content smaller